Equivariant weight filtration for real algebraic varieties with action: Equivariant weight filtration for real algebraic -varieties

 Let $G$ be a finite group.

-In this section, we construct a so-called weight filtration on the equivariant homology of real algebraic $G$-varieties defined by J. van Hamel in \cite{VH}, applying on the weight complex with action (\ref{th_weight-complex-act}) some functor which computes this equivariant homology, when applied to the complex of semialgebraic chains (\ref{fonct_L}, \ref{hom_equiv}).
+In this section, we construct a weight filtration on the equivariant homology of real algebraic $G$-varieties defined by J. van Hamel in \cite{VH}, applying on the weight complex with action some functor which computes this equivariant homology when applied to the complex of semialgebraic chains with closed supports (definition and proposition \ref{fonct_L}, definition \ref{hom_equiv}).

-Significative differences will appear between the equivariant weight complex and the non-equivariant one.
-In particular, unlike McCrory and Parusi\'nski's weight spectral sequence (\cite{MCP} section 1.3), the equivariant weight spectral sequence may not be bounded (\ref{ex_suite_spec_poids_equiv}) and may not degenerate at level $E^2$, even in the compact nonsingular case (\ref{var_comp-non-sing_equiv}, \ref{ex_sphere_act}).
+Significative differences will appear between the equivariant weight complex and the weight complex.
+In particular, unlike McCrory and Parusi\'nski's weight spectral sequence (\cite{MCP} section 1.3), the equivariant weight spectral sequence may not be bounded (example \ref{ex_suite_spec_poids_equiv}) and may not degenerate at level two in the compact nonsingular case (proposition \ref{var_comp-non-sing_equiv}, example \ref{ex_sphere_act}).

-Nevertheless, tools from equivariant homology, useful to have a better grasp of this invariant, will provide us new spectral sequences (trivial in the non-equivariant case) to study more deeply all the information we get in this equivariant frame (\ref{eq_noneq_weight_spec}).
+Nevertheless, equivariant homology will provide us other spectral sequences (trivial in the non-equivariant case) useful to understand the equivariant geometry involved in the equivariant weight spectral sequence (proposition \ref{eq_noneq_weight_spec}).